-In May 2014, the Office of the Superintendent of Financial Institutions ("OSFI") published the final Liquidity Adequacy Requirements ("LAR") guideline.
-The LAR guideline is driven by the Basel Committee on Banking Supervision's global liquidity guidelines which include the Liquidity Capital Ratio ("LCR"), Net Stable Funding Ratio ("NSFR") and other intraday liquidity monitoring tools.
+In May 2014, OSFI published the final Liquidity Adequacy Requirements ("LAR") guideline.
+The LAR guideline is driven by the Basel Committee on Banking Supervision's global liquidity guidelines which include the Liquidity Coverage Ratio ("LCR"), Net Stable Funding Ratio ("NSFR") and other intraday liquidity monitoring tools.
 It is further supplemented by a tool known as the Net Cumulative Cash Flow ("NCCF") metric.
 Management uses the LAR and associated metrics to assess liquidity adequacy.
 The 100% minimum LCR requirement was effective January 1, 2015.
 In addition, NSFR and intraday liquidity monitoring tools reporting was effective January 1, 2018.
 Consistent with the guidelines above, Alterna Bank prepares the LCR and NCCF reports monthly and files the results with OSFI.
-As at December 31, 2018 and 2017, the LCR minimum was met and the NCCF did not show any liquidity deficiencies over the next 12-month period.
+As at December 31, 2020 and 2019, the LCR minimum was met and the NCCF did not show any liquidity deficiencies over the next 12-month period.

-For the contractual maturities of assets and liabilities, please refer to the table under note 21.
+For the contractual maturities of assets and liabilities, please refer to the table under note 5(b)(i).